moj-analytical-services/mojchart/README.md

 The function help pages (accessed using `?` or `help()` in RStudio) contain full details and examples.

-## GSS theme
+## Theme function

-The main principle behind `theme_gss()` is to simplify the chart and remove unecessary formatting.
+The main principle behind the theme function `theme_gss()` is to simplify the chart and remove unecessary formatting.
 The theme allows for a main title plus a subtitle for statistical details.
 The data source can be shown in the caption below the chart.

 Axis labels should be horizontal according to the [Analysis Function guidance](https://analysisfunction.civilservice.gov.uk/policy-store/data-visualisation-charts/#section-7)